rqroz/background-email/README.md

 ##Important

-  As you may know by now, the plugin is still in its development stage.
-While testing it with a fairly complex app, I run through a case where I would send the email and do not receiveany response.
+  The plugin is still in its development stage.
+While testing it with a fairly complex app, I run through a case where I would send an email but would not not get any response.
 Then if I put the app in the background and come back to it later it wouldcrash.
-For now I installed [katzer's plugin](https://github.com/katzer/cordova-plugin-background-mode) and enabled background mode.
-That seemed to solve the problem and now it is working fine with that app, so if something similar happens to you I would tell you to do the same for now.
+For now I installed [katzer's plugin](https://github.com/katzer/cordova-plugin-background-mode) and enabled background mode, which seemed to have solved the problem.
+Therefore, if something similar happens to you I would tell you to do the same for now.

 ##Instantiating:
 The plugin is not ready until deviceready event occurs.